Deepdive543443/NNAssignment/README.md

 # NNAssignment
 This repositories belongs to the assignment of course Neural Network in Univerisity of Sussex.
-Ih this assignment, we tried training our model with different hyper-parameters and see the different between performance.
+In this assignment, we tried training our model with different hyper-parameters and see the different between performance.

 # File
 training.ipynb: The jupyter notebook of training model with different hyper-parameters.